dmeditor/doc/README.md

 ## Concepts & principles

-See [DM Editor concepts & principles](./tutorial/concepts.md) to understand and use DM Editor better.
+See [DM Editor concepts and principles](./tutorial/concepts.md) to use DM Editor better.

 ## Installation